 Batching is the process of combining multiple mesh instances together into a single mesh instance, so that they can all be rendered in a single GPU draw call.
-PlayCanvas provides a handy feature on the Model and Element components that let you assign these components to batch groups which give the engine hints on how to combine meshes to reduce the overall draw call count.
+PlayCanvas provides a handy feature on the Model, Sprite and Element components that lets you assign these components to batch groups which give the engine hints on how to combine meshes to reduce the overall draw call count.

 There are a variety of rules which the engine will apply to see if mesh instances are able to be combined.
 The primary rule is that all mesh instances must share the same material.

 - Combine together static geometry -- e.g. environments -- into a single mesh instance or multiple large instances to reduce draw calls, but still support camera culling.

 - Combine together dynamic geometry -- e.g. a set of moving objects -- into a single mesh instance with dynamic properties that are applied on the GPU.

 Batch Groups can be created from the Batch Groups section of the scene settings panel.
 Each batch group has a number of properties that are used to give the engine hints about how to create batches from this batch group.

 - Name: Used to differentiate different batch groups, ideally it would describe the kinds of objects that this batch group will have.
 This name is available at runtime to retrieve the group.

 - Dynamic: If enabled then objects inside the batch group can still move/rotate/scale.
 You can use this for objects that are similar to each other and use the same materials e.g. bullets.
 Static groups use less runtime resources so you should disable Dynamic if the contents of batch group will not move.

 - Max AABB size: The maximum size of any one side of the bounding box that contains all objects in the batch group at the time when the batches are created.
 If the set of meshes are larger than the maximum size it will create multiple batches to be rendered.
 A larger bounding box will render in less draw calls, but will work less well with camera culling.